Skip to content

 The processor follows a dual-mode approach:

-1. At compile time, the processor scans classes annotated with @CommandDefinition or @GroupCommandDefinition and generates a _AeshMetadata class for each command
+1. At compile time, the processor scans classes annotated with @CommandDefinition (or the deprecated @GroupCommandDefinition) and generates a _AeshMetadata class for each command

-2. The generated classes implement CommandMetadataProvider and are registered via META-INF/services (ServiceLoader)
+3. The registry implements MetadataRegistry and is registered via META-INF/services (ServiceLoader)

-4. If a provider is found, it uses the generated metadata (no reflection).
-If not, it falls back to the existing reflection-based path
+5. If no provider is found, Aesh falls back to the existing reflection-based path

 Compile Time Runtime